michaellavelle2025/psychopathic-strategies/README.md

 * (4) Accuses the victim of their own nefarious deeds ("reverse attribution"), blames others

 * (6) Pretends to be the victim

+* (9) Focusses on evidence reduction and avoidance of transparency

 ## 13: Manipulates, coerces and controls